santiagxf/synapse-cicd/docs/actions.md

  - **outputpath:** The output folder where assets will be generated if any.
  - **outputfile:** The output file name, with extension MD'.
 Default is `deployreport.MD`
  - **haltonerrors:** Indicates if the action should fail when validation errors are found.
 Defaults to `true`.

+Outputs:
+ - **ignorable [bool]:** Indicates if the deployment can be ignored since no changes are introduced in the database.
+It indicates that none of the packages will introduce changes into the target database.
+ - **errors [bool]:** Indicates if errors or data issues were found during the analysis.
+This is useful when `haltOnErrors` is set to `false`, and then, even when the step succeeds, `errors` will be set to `true`.